Christian-Me/node-red-contrib-homie-convention/readme.md

 - [X] make it 1.0 compatible ***it is now usable***
 - [ ] make it fully 1.0 compatible ***further tests requited***
 - [X] ~~Use the Build in MQTT client~~ basic authentication  ( user /password) and SSL/TLS encryption ***BETA***
-- [ ] able to use websockets for mqtt.
+- [ ] able to use websocket for mqtt.
 - [ ] detect offline nodes by checking the interval of received messages
 - [ ] make use of the `$state` attribute
 - [X] implement extensions